 Guide to Web Features for Kids

-The DESIGN SQUAD NATION Web site is a destination for creative tween and teens, promoting the message: You are creative and can solve problems.
+The DESIGN SQUAD GLOBAL website is a destination for creative tween and teens, promoting the message: You are creative and can solve problems.
 You can make things that help people.
-We want you to join the DESIGN SQUAD NATION.
+We want you to join DESIGN SQUAD GLOBAL.
 Let's dream big.
 Let's build something together.

 The Build section features hands-on projects with short demo videos and step-by-step photo instructions.
+Kids can browse projects by theme, or narrow their search using the Stuff Spinner.
 Designed to be completed at home with common materials, these projects make building a social activity connected to interests that kids already have.
-As always, users will be encouraged to share their completed projects on the Design Squad website.

-This section is where we're rolling out a series of contests that asks kids to build a small project at home and submit it to the site.
-The top entries will be shared with the community for a final vote, and the winner will receive a small prize.
+This section is where we're rolling out a series of special challenges that asks kids to build a small project at home and submit it to the site.
+The top entries will be shared with the community for a final vote, and the winner will receive a special virtual sticker.

-A series of new video shorts starring hosts Nate and Deysi will hook the YouTube generation with engineering stunts, amazing do-it-yourself projects, and the chance to get their own questions answered by our hosts on camera.
+A series of new video shorts starring hosts Nate and Deysi will hook the YouTube generation with engineering stunts, amazing do-it-yourself projects, and the chance to get their own questions answered and designs prototyped by our hosts on camera.
 The message is that with a little engineering know-how, you can do some amazing things.
-These shorts, in addition to our catalogue of full-length episodes and engineer profiles, are made available in the Video Section.
-Like other areas of the website, videos will be organized by themes that appeal to kids.
+These shorts, in addition to our catalogue of full-length episodes and engineer profiles, are made available in the Watch Section.
+Like other areas of the website, videos are organized by themes that appeal to kids.

-In this interactive feature, kids can use the points they’ve earned to get virtual stickers they can give out to projects in the online community that have been submitted by other players (unlike their real-world versions, these virtual stickers never run out!).
-As kids contribute more to the site, they earn more points, and move up in rank from “Newbie” to “Phenom.”
-The goal: to frame the design process as a game, encouraging a virtuous cycle that gets kids to continue sharing their own ideas while cheering on others to do the same.
+Kids are given a set of virtual stickers which they can give out to projects and designs in the online community that have been submitted by other players (unlike their real-world versions, these virtual stickers never run out!).
+The goal: to encourage a virtuous cycle that gets kids to continue sharing their own ideas while cheering on others to do the same.